elastic/ansible-elastic-cloud-enterprise/CONTRIBUTING.md

 # The docker version mapping is used to easily support multiple docker versions
 docker_version_map:
-  # The version of docker to be installed, this value is referenced in defaults/main.yml (e.g. "docker_version: 18.09")
+  # The version of docker to be installed, this value is referenced in defaults/main.yml (e.g. docker_version: "18.09")
-  18.09:
+  "18.09":
     # The package name to be installed for this version
     package: docker-18.09.1_ce
     # The repository that needs to be added for the docker package